DiceDB/dice/docs/src/content/docs/commands/JSON.MGET.md

 3. Extract the value at the specified JSON path from each document.
 4. Return an array of the extracted values.

-If a key does not exist or the specified path is not found within a JSON document, `null` will be returned for that key.
+If a key does not exist or the specified path is not found within a JSON document, `nil` will be returned for that key.

 ## Errors